-The 678,000 SF, 10-story tower is scheduled to open in October 2023 and replace the current medical center at 24th Street and Roosevelt in Phoenix, which opened in 1971.
-The new medical center will boast 233 patient rooms, ten operating rooms, two interventional radiology areas, two catheterization labs, a dedicated procedural floor and a rooftop and ground level helipad, as well as additional specialty care areas.
-Additionally, the entire fourth floor will be dedicated to the renowned Arizona Burn Center at Valleywise Health.
+The 678,000 SF, 10-story tower replacement boasts 233 patient rooms, ten operating rooms, two interventional radiology areas, two catheterization labs, a dedicated procedural floor and a rooftop and ground level helipad, as well as additional specialty care areas.
+Additionally, the entire fourth floor is dedicated to the renowned Arizona Burn Center at Valleywise Health.

 In preparation of the 10-story acute care tower, the existing 2611 building that housed materials management, training and finance was re-purposed into a new $35 million Central Utility Plant (CUP).
 Kitchell built a new steel superstructure within 21,000 SF of the existing 35,000 SF operational building to accommodate the new central plant.
 Re-feeding the existing hospital tower early allowed Valleywise Health to benefit from energy savings of approximately $500k per year.
 All buildings switched to the new central plant in October of 2020.